 They could increase your car insurance rates

-Insurance companies have different guidelines, but in many cases, multiple speeding tickets could result in an increase of your insurance rates.
+Insurance companies have different guidelines, but in many cases, multiple speeding tickets could result in an increase of your group car insurance rates.

 They lead to demerit points